International Center of Photography to Celebrate Artist Mickalene Thomas at Eighth Annual ICP Spotlights on October 23

 Inspired by art history as well as popular culture, Thomas’s photographs and paintings of women examine and reimagine concepts of female identity and beauty.
 Her paintings, which are based on her photographs, are composed of paint, rhinestones, and enamel.

 ICP Spotlights will once again include a silent auction featuring photography from both acclaimed photographers and ICP alumni.
-Past auctions have featured the work of photographers such as Annie Leibovitz, Adam Fuss, Larry Fink, and more.
+Past auctions have featured the work of Annie Leibovitz, Adam Fuss, Larry Fink, and more.
 Funds raised through the event support ICP’s education programs and exhibitions, as well as the Mary Ellen Mark Memorial Scholarship, which supports emerging talent in the field.

 “The silent auction is one of the most exciting aspects of Spotlights every year,” says Hymowitz.
 “The quality and range of work is so impressive!”